 Corn production in the US

-In 2016, the USDA estimates that 94.1 million acres of corn was planted in the United States.
+In 2016, the USDA estimates 94.1 million acres of corn was planted in the United States.
 With an average planting population of about 34,000 kernels per acre, that means farmers planted almost 3.2 trillion corn seeds this year!
 But where do all those seeds come from?
 This Texan spent three weeks in the heat of a Midwest summer finding out!

 The birds & the bees